 What You Will Need To Make These Collard Green Wraps

-Collard Green Leaf
+Collard Green Leaves

 If you have leftover chicken at home, then this recipe is perfect for you.
-However, if you don't have any at home, you can easily stir fry some chicken.
+However, if you don't have any at home, you can easily stir-fry some chicken.

-Cucumber and Carrot
+Cucumber And Carrot

 To give the collard green wraps a crunch and refreshing taste, I added sliced cucumber and carrot.
 You can lightly stir fry the carrot if it's too hard for your personal preference.
+But feel free to add your favorite crunchy vegetables instead.

 How To Soften Collard Greens